top of page

 Common Measurement Mistakes

 The most frequent error involves measuring only the glass area instead of the entire door frame.
 This creates undersized shades that leave gaps and reduce privacy effectiveness.
 Always measure the full frame opening plus the desired overlap for light control.
+Our broader guide on how to measure windows for blinds walks through every step in detail.

 Ignoring door hardware clearance causes operational problems after installation.
 Door handles that extend beyond the frame can prevent shades from lowering completely, while decorative trim can interfere with bracket positioning.
+Homeowners looking for precise measuring techniques can also consult our guide on How To Measure For Blinds Your Expert Installation Guide for a comprehensive walkthrough.

 Step 2: Choose the Right Mounting System